dctr/dctr.github.io/README.md

-# Hello World

-Hi there and welcome to my homepage.

-# Recent blog posts
+# Homepage for @dctr

+Please visit <http://dctr.github.io> to view the page.